DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/11172/README.md

 ### Dakota Wilson
 ### Description:

-This program is writen in python and all it does is take a select set of numbers to do relasion operators on them (<,>,=) and prints the symbol for each of the relationships.
+This program is written in python and all it does is take a select set of numbers to do relation operators on them (<,>,=) and prints the symbol for each of the relationships.

 ### Files